eu-digital-identity-wallet/eudi-lib-android-wallet-core/transfer-manager/README.md

 The response is produced via `ProcessedDeviceRequest.generateResponse(selection, keyUnlockData, signatureAlgorithm?)`:

-- `selection: CredentialPresentmentSelection` — the user's confirmed picks.
+- `selection: CredentialSelection` — the user's confirmed picks.
 Each entry is a `CredentialPresentmentSetOptionMemberMatch` whose `claims` map carries the (filtered) data elements to disclose.
 - `keyUnlockData: Map<String, KeyUnlockData>` — per-credential unlock data, keyed by